kjhsdgf/Collin-Neural-Network/Documents/Meeting Notes - Fri 12-1-17.md

 # Ideas about making the poster:
 ### The general syntax according to Ami, would be:
-					Topic (could be "Classifying Data Using Neural Networks") Abstract
+					Topic ("Classifying Data Using Neural Networks" -Ami) Abstract
 			Section 1: Introduction
 			Section 2: Architecture of a Neural Network
-			Section 3: How Neural Network works?
+			Section 3: How a Neural Network works?
 					3.1 Choosing Hyperparamters for training algorithm
 					3.2 Forward Propagation Algorithm
 						3.2.1 Role of Activation Function in a Neural Network